rstudio/rstudio-conf-2022-program/bringing-people-together/leveraging-r-based-ecosystem.md

 talk_id: 22102
 talk_slug: leveraging-r-based-ecosystem
 talk_type: regular
+talk_tags: [process, story, tidyverse, tool]
 session_slug: bringing-people-together
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Leveraging a R-based ecosystem in the US federal government
+talk_title: "Leveraging a R-based ecosystem in the US federal government"
 # A short version of the title, suitable for small displays
 talk_title_short: Leveraging a R-based ecosystem in the US federal government
 # A link to your talk's materials, when ready